lonely1215225/RealtimeAvatarDemo/README.md

-Realtime Avatar Streaming Demo
+# Realtime Avatar Streaming Demo

-This is a simple demo showcasing the use of HeyGen's RealtimeAvatar API to stream a real-time avatar.
-The application includes HTML, CSS, and JavaScript files.
+A straightforward demo demonstrating the use of HeyGen's RealtimeAvatar API to stream a real-time avatar.

-Pre-Requisites
+## Pre-Requisites

-You need an API key for HeyGen's RealtimeAvatar API.
+- API key for HeyGen's RealtimeAvatar API.

-Setup
+## Setup

-Clone the repository.
+1. Clone the repository.
-Replace 'YourApiKey' with your API key in the JavaScript file: javascript
-Copy code
+2. Open the JavaScript file and replace `'YourApiKey'` with your API key:

+    ```javascript
     const apiKey = 'YourApiKey';
+    ```

-Running the Demo
+## Running the Demo

-Just open the HTML file in a web browser.
-Follow the on-screen instructions to create a session, start streaming the avatar, send tasks to the avatar, and close the session.
+1. Open the HTML file in a web browser.
+2. Click "New" to create a new session.
+3. Click "Start" to start the avatar stream.
+4. Send tasks to the avatar using the provided input field and "Send Task" button.
+5. Close the session using the "Close Connection" button.

-In case of issues, please contact our support team.
+Should you encounter any issues, please contact our support team.